 Can I observe public holidays from another jurisdiction/country?

-As we all work in a remote first environment across 20 plus countries & in multiple time zones, it can sometimes be difficult to know when and how to plan time off.
+As we all work in a remote environment across 25+ countries & in numerous time zones, it can sometimes be difficult to know when and how to plan time off.
 Here is some advice and guidance on how this can be done in an easy and collaborative way.

 - We have a "just tell" flexible time off guidance.
 This means that: